wintermi/tmdb-dataform/README.md

 - `defaultDataset`: Name of the BigQuery Dataset for which the The Movie Database tables are to be created
 - `defaultAssertionDataset`: Name of the BigQuery Dataset for which any Dataform Assertions are to be created and executed against
 - `LOAD_GCS_BUCKET`: Name of the Google Cloud Storage Bucket, which you previously took note of
-- `RAW_DATA`: Name of the BigQuery Dataset for which the The Movie Database data files are to be loaded into
+- `STAGING_DATA`: Name of the BigQuery Dataset for which the The Movie Database data files are to be loaded into
 - `TARGET_DATA`: Name of the BigQuery Dataset for which the final transformed The Movie Database tables are to be located

 Here is an example configuration